ninn-kou/flockr/README.md

 Iteration 3 builds off all of the work you've completed in iteration 2.

+If you haven't completed the implementations for iteration 2, you must complete them as part of this iteration.
+The automarks for iteration 3 will test on a fully completed interface - i.e. the work you've had to do for iteration 1, 2, 3.

 ### 5.1.
 Task

 In this iteration, you are expected to: